 But, if you are serving them as part of a much larger set menu (4 courses and more), I would only use 1-2 scallops per starter (per person).

-As A Main
+As A Main Dish

-If you are only making the main dish (for lunch or dinner), I would serve between 4-6 scallops per person, depending on their size.
+If you are only making the main dish (for lunch or dinner), I would serve 4-6 scallops per person, depending on their size.

-As with the starters, the more courses in the sitting, the small your portion sizes will become.
+As with the starters, the more courses in the sitting, the smaller your portion sizes will become.
 This will ultimately mean that the number of scallops you need per person will decrease as well.

 FAQs

-This obviously depends on the serving size of the shellfish and amount of people you are making food for.
+This depends on the serving size of the shellfish and amount of people you are making food for.
 But buy as close to the number as you need.
-For catering events, I like to purchase 5% more than what I need, just in case something goes wrong.
+For catering events, I like to purchase 5% more than I need, just in case something goes wrong.